 Many state employees who had service with another Minnesota public retirement plan forfeited that service by taking a refund of the contributions.
 If you currently work for a Minnesota public employer, you may be able to reinstate this time by repaying the refund to the other public retirement plan.
 By repaying the refund, your service is reinstated and the other fund will use that service to calculate their benefit.
-To repay a refund, contact the plan from which you received the refund.
+To you received the refund.